metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_retry_v1alpha1_manifest.md

 Optional:

-- `back_off` (Attributes) BackOff is a configuration of durations which will be used in exponential backoff strategy between retries (see [below for nested schema](#nestedatt--spec--to--default--tcp--back_off))
+- `back_off` (Attributes) BackOff is a configuration of durations which will be used in exponentialbackoff strategy between retries. (see [below for nested schema](#nestedatt--spec--to--default--tcp--back_off))
-- `host_selection` (Attributes List) HostSelection is a list of predicates that dictate how hosts should be selected when requests are retried. (see [below for nested schema](#nestedatt--spec--to--default--tcp--host_selection))
+- `host_selection` (Attributes List) HostSelection is a list of predicates that dictate how hosts should be selectedwhen requests are retried. (see [below for nested schema](#nestedatt--spec--to--default--tcp--host_selection))
-- `host_selection_max_attempts` (Number) HostSelectionMaxAttempts is the maximum number of times host selection will be reattempted before giving up, at which point the host that was last selected will be routed to.
+- `host_selection_max_attempts` (Number) HostSelectionMaxAttempts is the maximum number of times host selection will bereattempted before giving up, at which point the host that was last selected willbe routed to.
 If unspecified, this will default to retrying once.
-- `num_retries` (Number) NumRetries is the number of attempts that will be made on failed (and retriable) requests
+- `num_retries` (Number) NumRetries is the number of attempts that will be made on failed (andretriable) requests.
+If not set, the default value is 1.
-- `per_try_timeout` (String) PerTryTimeout is the amount of time after which retry attempt should timeout.
-Setting this timeout to 0 will disable it.
-Default is 15s.
+- `per_try_timeout` (String) PerTryTimeout is the amount of time after which retry attempt should time out.If left unspecified, the global route timeout for the request will be used.Consequently, when using a 5xx based retry policy, a request that times outwill not be retried as the total timeout budget would have been exhausted.Setting this timeout to 0 will disable it.
-- `rate_limited_back_off` (Attributes) RateLimitedBackOff is a configuration of backoff which will be used when the upstream returns one of the headers configured. (see [below for nested schema](#nestedatt--spec--to--default--tcp--rate_limited_back_off))
+- `rate_limited_back_off` (Attributes) RateLimitedBackOff is a configuration of backoff which will be usedwhen the upstream returns one of the headers configured. (see [below for nested schema](#nestedatt--spec--to--default--tcp--rate_limited_back_off))
-- `retriable_request_headers` (Attributes List) RetriableRequestHeaders is an HTTP headers which must be present in the request for retries to be attempted. (see [below for nested schema](#nestedatt--spec--to--default--tcp--retriable_request_headers))
+- `retriable_request_headers` (Attributes List) RetriableRequestHeaders is an HTTP headers which must be present in the requestfor retries to be attempted. (see [below for nested schema](#nestedatt--spec--to--default--tcp--retriable_request_headers))
-- `retriable_response_headers` (Attributes List) RetriableResponseHeaders is an HTTP response headers that trigger a retry if present in the response.
-A retry will be triggered if any of the header matches match the upstream response headers. (see [below for nested schema](#nestedatt--spec--to--default--tcp--retriable_response_headers))
+- `retriable_response_headers` (Attributes List) RetriableResponseHeaders is an HTTP response headers that trigger a retryif present in the response.
+A retry will be triggered if any of the headermatches the upstream response headers. (see [below for nested schema](#nestedatt--spec--to--default--tcp--retriable_response_headers))
 - `retry_on` (List of String) RetryOn is a list of conditions which will cause a retry.
-Available values are: [5XX, GatewayError, Reset, Retriable4xx, ConnectFailure, EnvoyRatelimited, RefusedStream, Http3PostConnectFailure, HttpMethodConnect, HttpMethodDelete, HttpMethodGet, HttpMethodHead, HttpMethodOptions, HttpMethodPatch, HttpMethodPost, HttpMethodPut, HttpMethodTrace].
-Also, any HTTP status code (500, 503, etc).
+Available values are:[5XX, GatewayError, Reset, Retriable4xx, ConnectFailure, EnvoyRatelimited,RefusedStream, Http3PostConnectFailure, HttpMethodConnect, HttpMethodDelete,HttpMethodGet, HttpMethodHead, HttpMethodOptions, HttpMethodPatch,HttpMethodPost, HttpMethodPut, HttpMethodTrace].Also, any HTTP status code (500, 503, etc.).

 <a id="nestedatt--spec--to--default--tcp--back_off"></a>
 ### Nested Schema for `spec.to.default.tcp.back_off`

 Optional:

-- `base_interval` (String) BaseInterval is an amount of time which should be taken between retries.
-Must be greater than zero.
-Values less than 1 ms are rounded up to 1 ms. Default is 25ms.
+- `base_interval` (String) BaseInterval is an amount of time which should be taken between retries.Must be greater than zero.
+Values less than 1 ms are rounded up to 1 ms.
-- `max_interval` (String) MaxInterval is a maximal amount of time which will be taken between retries.
-Default is 10 times the 'BaseInterval'.
+- `max_interval` (String) MaxInterval is a maximal amount of time which will be taken between retries.Default is 10 times the 'BaseInterval'.

 <a id="nestedatt--spec--to--default--tcp--host_selection"></a>